 For Fellows with family responsibilities, the TUM-IAS offers flexible funding, additional administrative support, and various other kinds of provisions.
 For more information, please see here.

 How to apply

 - The Deans of TUM Faculties, all further members of the “Erweitertes Hochschulpräsidium (EHP)” and members of the TUM-IAS Board of Trustees can directly nominate candidates for TUM IAS Fellowships (any member of the university community can propose, but the nomination must be channeled through the Dean of the hosting Faculty or the Director of the hosting Institute).

 - Please submit the following application documents:

 - nomination letter by a TUM professor (Host), including a description of the facilities provided for the Fellow by the TUM Host institute,

 - a CV (no more than 5 pages) and a list of publications,

-- a statement of purpose jointly signed by the candidate and the hosting professor, describing the content of the joint research, its innovative potential and the concrete11implementation plans, including any planned events to enhance the Institute's intellectual environment.
-This statement should also includ
+- a statement of purpose jointly signed by the candidate and the hosting professor, describing the content of the joint research, its innovative potential and the concrete implementation plans.
+This statement should also include